ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    evaluated without any memory accesses.
 So, for performance reasons, the 'panic-on-eval' problem is best resolved by making the proper tag for unlifted primitives non-zero.

+   Making the proper tag on these unlifted primitives non-zero also has the benefit of making condition 4(ii) applicable to more constructors.

    The panicking entry code can very likely be kept, but will now detect a different class of bugs: those where pointer tags are not